 - Pasting: After copying the text from another application or the PuTTY window (by highlighting), simply right-click on the terminal screen or type Shift+Insert.
-Note that you should position your cursor in Pine or in another unix application before pasting--the text does not paste to where you right-click on the screen, but where the cursor is.
+Note that you should position your cursor in Unix applications before pasting—the text does not paste to where you right-click on the screen, but to where the cursor is.

 Customize your default terminal environment by doing the following:

-- From the Start button, choose the PuTTY icon in Program Files/PuTTY.
+- From the Start button, choose the PuTTY application in Program Files/PuTTY.

-- In the PuTTY Configuration window, choose the items on the left and change the values on the right.
+- In the PuTTY Configuration window, choose an items from the menu list on the left and change the values on the right.
 Here is a list of common items to customize (and which section on the left they are found in):

-- Screen and Buffer Size--set how big your default screen is in the Window section, by changing the Rowsand Columns.
-Change Lines of scrollback to change the window's buffer (not relevant for Pine connections).
+- Screen and Buffer Size: Go to the Window section to set how big your default screen, by changing the Rows and Columns.
+Change Lines of scrollback to change the window's buffer.

-- Colours--in Colours under Window change the foreground and background colors by choosing each of the first six lines in the Select a colour to adjust option.
+- Colours: Go to the Appearance section, under Colours, to change the foreground and background colors by choosing each of the first six lines in the Select a colour to adjust option.
 After selecting each row, click the Modify button, choose your preferred color.
-Make sure the following pairs have sufficiently contrasting colors or you won't be able to see the characters: (Default Foreground, Default Background), (Default Bold Foreground, Default Bold Background), (Cursor Text, Cursor Colour).
+Make sure the following pairs have sufficiently contrasting colors or you won't be able to see the characters:

-- Highlight by clicking the Default Settings option in the Saved Sessions area.
+- Click the Default Settings option in the Saved Sessions area.

 - Click the Save button.
-Now, whenever you use the Cunix and Pine shortcuts, connect from your web browser, or create a new profile, these settings will be used for your environment.
+Now, whenever you use the Cunix shortcut, connect from your web browser, or create a new profile, these settings will be used for your environment.

 From here, you can Change Settings, start a New Session, Duplicate a Session and Reset Terminal.